FNALssi/spack-mpd/doc/Installation.md

 ### Running MPD's unit tests

-MPD has several unit tests that should run successfully for any system on which it is installed and initialized.
+MPD has several unit tests that should run successfully for any system on which it is installed.
 If you wish to run the unit tests, invoke:

 ```console
 $ spack unit-test --extension=mpd